 However nothing in recent memory underscores how the BLM “manages” wild horses like the effort put into that document; essentially zero.

-Sandy Sharkey, a photographer of wild horses posted on facebook: The wild white stallion in this image is affectionately known as ‘Old Man’.
+Sandy Sharkey, a photographer of wild horses posted on facebook (and made a plea to us to share): The wild white stallion in this image is affectionately known as ‘Old Man’.
 He is estimated to be close to 30 years old, and has lived his entire life wild and free in Utah’s Great Basin Desert, in the shadow of the Onaqui Mountains.
 I traveled over 2,200 miles to see him, and spent an incredible day observing this magnificent stallion~ who has never lost his fighting spirit.
 But this fall, Old Man and the rest of the Onaqui herd will face the fight of their lives.
 The US gov’t is planning a drastic roundup of these iconic wild horses~ but it’s not too late to stop it.
 Comments about the roundup are being accepted until July 12th- PLEASE add your voice to help keep wild horses where they belong.
 In the WILD.
 Please click here: https://on.doi.gov/2lPaV0F

 This plea is for the wild horses at Onaqui, perhaps the most photographed wild horses in our nation.
 The area is easy to get to and on a Sunday the wild ones look at each other and say “Yup, another one of those two legs here to look at us through that weird long thing they put on their face, smile.”
 Some of the most beautiful photos that have roused a public interest come from Onaqui and the people that have fallen in love with those horses.